digital-go-jp/abr-geocoder/README.md

 $ abr-geocoder normalize [options] <inputFile>
 ```

-Batch geocoding from the `<inputFile>`.
+Geocodes from the `<inputFile>`.
 The input file must have Japanese address each line.

 For example: